HugoRCD/canvas/README.md

 - change the `from` key in the `sendEmail` route in the `server/api/` folder, you can customize everything you want in this route
 - That's it, you're good to go!

-## Setup the Open Graph Image

-To change the main open graph image, go to the `app.config.ts` file and change the `openGrapImage` key.
-For the blog open graph image, go to the `content/articles` directory and change the `image` key in the Markdown file of the article.

 <!-- automd:fetch url="gh:hugorcd/markdown/main/src/contributions.md" -->

 ## Contributing